AllenNeuralDynamics/dynamic-foraging-task/README.md

 - Run `foraging.bonsai` in `dynamic-foraging-task\src\workflows` to start Bonsai.
 - Activate the `conda` environment created above
 - Run `python dynamic-foraging-task\src\foraging_gui\Foraging.py` to start the GUI.

+#### To automate updates from github
+- The batch file `dynamic-foraging-task/src/foraging_gui/update_from_github.bat` will update the local repository from github
+- Using the Windows Task Scheduler, configure this script to be run at the desired interval
+- This script leaves a log file at `C:\Users\svc_aind_behavior\foraging_gui_logs\github_log.txt`

 ## Block Diagram
 ![image](https://github.com/AllenNeuralDynamics/dynamic-foraging-task/assets/109394934/b8549072-5648-4afd-a508-8d38d7bf6549)